 What would you do with 20 million Euros?
 How about 4% of your annual turnover?

 There’s one thing we know for certain that you won’t want to do with it: pay the larger of the two as fines to the European Union.
-That’s a risk facing businesses of all sizes in the UK from May 2018, as the General Data Protection Regulations (GDPR) come into effect.
+That’s the risk facing businesses of all sizes in the UK now that the General Data Protection Regulations (GDPR) have come into effect.

 You’re here because your professional services firm wants to stay compliant with new data protection compliance regulations that allow you to build customer relationships and generate leads online in an ethical manner.